 Powers and Abilities

 Sentry's superhuman strength has enabled him to overpower beings such as Ares, the Olympian God of War, with ease, destroy Asgard by flying through the foundation, easily defeat Terrax, a creation and former Herald of Galactus, and break his axe, and engage and fight to a draw an immensely enraged Hulk whose power levels had increased beyond anything seen before.
-That fight resulted in both individuals reverting back to human form.
+That fight resulted in both individuals reverting back to human form while sentry was apparently weakened more as he was knocked out by banner.

 Sentry possesses exceedingly high-level super-speed.
 This allows him to perform such feats as catching a bullet in his hand and flying from the Earth to the Sun and back in a matter of minutes.